UNITED STATES DISTRICT COURT FOR THE EASTERN DISTRICT OF WISCONSIN

 Documents must be converted to PDF directly from the filer's word processing software rather than scanned.
 Documents must be submitted in text searchable format, whenever possible.

-1. Parties proceeding pro se cannot file electronically.
+1. Parties proceeding pro se cannot file electronically unless authorized by the court.

 3. The Clerk’s Office or any judge of this Court may deviate from these procedures in specific cases without prior notice, if deemed appropriate in the exercise of discretion, considering the need for the just, speedy, and inexpensive determination of matters pending before the Court.
 The Court may also amend these procedures at any time without prior notice.